-(g) a general lien on all Equipment and property belonging to the Customer, exercisable in respect of all sums lawfully due from the Customer to the Supplier.
+(g) apply a general lien on all Equipment and property belonging to the Customer, exercisable in respect of all sums lawfully due from the Customer to the Supplier.
 The Supplier shall be entitled, on the expiry of 14 days’ notice in writing, to dispose of such Equipment or property in such manner and at such price as it thinks fit and to apply the proceeds towards the amount outstanding.

 6.6 All sums payable to the Supplier under the Contract shall become due immediately on its termination, despite any other provision of the Contract.
-This condition 6.6 is without prejudice to any right to claim for interest under the law, or any right under the Contract.
+This clause 6.6 is without prejudice to any right to claim for interest under the law, or any right under the Contract.

 6.7 The Supplier may, without prejudice to any other rights it may have, set off any liability of the Customer to the Supplier against any liability of the Supplier to the Customer.

-7. Delivery of Equipment and acceptance
+7. Delivery of Equipment, Supplier Software, and Services and acceptance

 7.3 Delivery shall be made during normal business hours (excluding bank or public holidays).
 The Supplier may levy additional charges for any deliveries made outside such hours at the Customer’s request.